 He hadn’t arrived in Elgin with any particular plan.
 His journey into farming was, if he is to be believed something of a whim.

 Franschoek was achingly hot on the day he visited, and the fact that he could see his neighbours was the final straw for the town, but not for his ambitions as a farmer.
-It was to take three more months and thirty more farms before he arrived at Geelbeksvlei, an apple farm surrounded by state forestry and with the nearest neighbour 6kms away, and knew he was home.
+It was to take three more months and thirty more farms before he arrived at Geelbeksvlei, an apple farm surrounded by state forestry, and knew he was home.

 Somewhere between Burgundy and Sancerre